Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 **STRATEGY & SCOPE:**

-After disucssions with Ewan on what he wanted to achieve by having a website plus what he expected a visitor to the site to find and how they would interact with the site, he decided on the following:
+After discussions with Ewan on what he wanted to achieve by having a website plus what he expected a visitor to the site to find and how they would interact with the site, he decided on the following:

 **Goals set by the website owner:**